 Mile End School is a very large primary school with around 500 pupils.
-We work hard to recognise achievements with our ‘Mile End Smiles’ , but accept that somechildren wait for some time to be awarded a ‘smile’ at assembly.
+We work hard to recognise achievements with our ‘Mile End Smiles’ and ‘Achievement Walls’ within the classrooms and corridors.
 A house system allows us to recognise achievements routinely and record achievements in a standard way.
 A house system also promotes good citizenship by asking the children to identify with a house and help support others in their house.

 House points are awarded by all staff and running totals of the house points are shared at assembly on a regular basis as well as displayed throughout the school.

-Positions of responsibility are awarded to children in Primary 6 and 7 including house captain and vice captain.
+Positions of responsibility are awarded to children in Primary 6 and 7 including house captain and vice captain and prefects.
 These pupils will be easily recognizable by the wearing of badges.

 Who chose the houses?